-- 11. Level Of Care transfer (transition); There are times when a consumer requires a change in Level of Care and services (child with SED from children's services ages to adult with mental illness services or a child with SED transfers to children with developmental disabilities services or a home based case transfers to traditional children's case management) to better meet their care needs as clinically appropriate or the outcomes have been achieved in the more intensive level of care.
+- 10. Level Of Care transfer (transition): There are times when a consumer requires a change in Level of Care and services (child with SED from children's services ages to adult with mental illness services or a child with SED transfers to children with developmental disabilities services, there is a significant change in condition involving the functional assessment or a home based case transfers to traditional children's case management) to better meet their care needs as clinically appropriate or the outcomes have been achieved in the more intensive level of care.
 The LOC transfer is completed with the active participation of the consumer/family/guardian and other supports. - a.
-Level of Care transfer within the same population: When the level of care change is within the same population, a PCP-R is created, indicating in the documentation that this is a level of care change.
+Level of Care transfer within the same population: When the level of care change is within the same population, a review is created, indicating in the documentation that this is a level of care change.
 This may or may not require a change in care managers.
 If a new care manager is assigned, a warm hand off with the old and new care manager and consumer occurs for introduction, continuity of care and to facilitate on the ongoing recovery process.
-A new assessment, preliminary plan, and Person Centered Plan are not required. - b.
-Level of Care transfer to a new population: When the consumer is transferred to a new level of care, the referral tab and document are used to facilitate the transfer. - 1.
-There are two radial buttons on the top of the referral form, select the consumer transfer button. - 2.
-The referring care manager/clinician completes the reason for referral section outlining the clinical rationale, progress made in care, supports needed, medication information when applicable, strengths, needs, abilities, preferences and medical necessity.
-The eligibility checklists (Appendix 2-2-1D) are used to assist the referring clinician in selecting the new LOC. - 3.
-The completed referral is routed to the referring supervisor for approval or denial.
-If approved, the document is routed to the receiving supervisor.
-If denied the document is returned to the referring clinician for further discussion with the supervisor. - 4.
-If approved by the receiving supervisor, the supervisor assigns a clinician and creates the needed authorizations to complete the new assessment, preliminary plan and person centered plan. - 5.
-A warm hand off is scheduled between the current clinician/care manager, the receiving care manager and the consumer/family/ guardian to facilitate the ongoing recovery and connect the consumer to.
+A new assessment, preliminary plan, and Person Centered Plan are not required.
+This process must occur within 10 days of the functional assessment and/or request of the consumer. - b.
+Level of Care transfer to a new population: - 1.
+When the responsible clinician identifies the need for a change in population for a consumer, the case holder speaks to his or her immediate supervisor.
+This starts the 30 day time frame to complete the population change. - 2.
+The immediate supervisor contacts the supervisor of the receiving team. - 3.
+If there is agreement for the change in population, the receiving supervisor makes the change in population and LOC in the admission tab in R3. - 4.
+The current case holder arranges a warm hand off between the consumer and the new case holder in the population and LOC.

 Chapter: Section: Subject:

 2 2 1

 CHAPTER:

-Board Services and Program A dministrati on
+Board Services and Program Administration

 SECTION:

-Assessment, Care Planning and Documentation
+Assessment, Care Planning and d Documer ntation

 SUBJECT:

 Care Planning, Documentation and Coordination

-Administrative Approval: Date of Go verning Board Act ion:
+Administrative Approval: Date of Governing Board Action:

-Page

-2/20/96 15 of 21
+2/20/96 Pa